quarkiverse/quarkiverse/docs/ChecklistForNewProjects.md

 ## Release your extension

-When all tests pass, and you're pretty confident that your extension is ready, it's time to [release your extension](./release) to Maven central

 When all tests pass, and you're pretty confident that your extension is ready, it's time to [release your extension](https://github.com/quarkiverse/quarkiverse/wiki/release) to Maven central